ysthakur/CMSC417-Notes/content/Home Networks.md

-# Access Networks: Home Networks
+Home networks are a kind of access network

 ![Home network](img/home-network1.png)